theInfiTualEr/mock-kala/README.md

 [ ] - Back button for Sides

-[ ] - Fix closing/opening animation for Sides

 [ ] - Clicking on Fav button in a product in Products Page, also opens the product page. (overlap)

-[ ] - Change color and remove underline for links

 [ ] - Fix UI bug before images getting rendered/loaded.